activeadmin/activeadmin/CONTRIBUTING.md

 RAILS=4.0.0 script/local server
 ```

-You should now be able to open `http://localhost:3000/admin` and view a test
+You should now be able to open <http://localhost:3000/admin> in your browser.
-environment.

 If you need to perform any other commands on the test application, use the
 `local` script.
 For example to boot the rails console: